x42/sisco.lv2/README.md

 Usage
 -----

-Compiling these plugin requires the LV2 SDK, gnu-make, a c-compiler, gtk+2.0 and libcairo.
+Compiling this plugin requires the LV2 SDK, gnu-make, a c-compiler, gtk+2.0 and libcairo.

 ```bash